 Setting up your SIEM Integration

-To access the SIEM Integrations page, you need to go to the Jscrambler dashboard, select the target application, and then click on the “Integration” link under the Setup section.
+To access the SIEM Integrations page, go to the Jscrambler dashboard, select the target application, and then click the “Integration” link under the Setup section.

 Currently, we provide two types of drivers that your SIEM will most likely be compatible with: Elasticsearch and Webhook.
 Below, we will explore how to set things up in each of these.